raml-org/raml-spec/versions/raml-10/raml-10.md

 A resource type, like a resource, can specify security schemes, methods, and other nodes.
 A resource that uses a resource type inherits its nodes.
 A resource type can also use, and thus inherit from, another resource type.
 Resource types and resources are related through an inheritance chain pattern.
 A resource type definition MUST NOT incorporate nested resources.
 A resource type definition cannot be used to generate nested resources when the definition is applied to a resource.
 A resource type definition does not apply to its own existing nested resources.

-A trait, like a method, can provide method-level nodes such as description, headers, query string parameters, and responses.
+A trait, like a method, can provide method-level nodes such as a description, headers, query string parameters, and responses.
 Methods that use one or more traits inherit nodes of those traits.
 A resource and resource type can also use, and thus inherit from, one or more traits, which then apply to all methods of the resource and resource type.
 Traits are related to methods through a mixin pattern.

 ### Declaring Resource Types and Traits